teawater/mem-agent/README.md

 If the system pressure becomes too high, memory reclamation or compaction will automatically stop.

 This feature helps the mem-agent reduce its overhead on system performance.

-**The configuration of PSI functions is integrated with other features.**

 # Quick start
 Make sure current Linux kernel open PSI and mgLRU option.